Ayuso Victorious In France As Politt Climbs Podium

-(MENAFN- Dubai PR Network) Vine continues to lead in UAE on strong weekend for squad

-Juan Ayuso capped off a strong day for UAE Team Emirates winning in a four-man sprint to the line to take the victory at the Faun-Ardche Classic.
+Juan Ayuso capped off a strong day for UAE Team Emirates winning in a four-man sprint to the line to take the victory at the Faun-Ardèche Classic.

 The young Spaniard was part of a late-race breakaway which formed over the penultimate ascent, Saint-Romain-de-Lerps, and maintained the advantage on the run-in to the finish in Guilherand-Granges.

-The four riders held a comfortable gap in the closing kilometres with Romain Grgoire (Groupama-FDJ) opening up the sprint but Ayuso proving too strong.
-Grgoire hung on for second while Mattias Skjelmose (Lidl-Trek) was third and Felix Gall (Decathlon AG2R La Mondiale Team) fourth.
+The four riders held a comfortable gap in the closing kilometres with Romain Grégoire (Groupama-FDJ) opening up the sprint but Ayuso proving too strong.
+Grégoire hung on for second while Mattias Skjelmose (Lidl-Trek) was third and Felix Gall (Decathlon AG2R La Mondiale Team) fourth.

 Ayuso :“The race went really well.
 It was quite a hard one and the team did a great job with Bax pulling the buch all day and then Novak getting me in position for the climb.
 Arrieta covered well in the group behind also.
 I didn't want to start the sprint from the front but I was hearing in the radio that they were coming from behind so I opened it up early.
 The guys came past me initially but thankfully I managed to haul them back and take the win.
 We'll aim to go for another good result tomorrow.”